-It may be necessary to pull stitching on the safety belt through the latch plate to fully tighten the lap belt on smaller occupants.
+It may be necessary to pull stitching on the seat belt through the latch plate to fully tighten the lap belt on smaller occupants.

 To unlatch the belt, push the button on the buckle.
 The belt should return to its stowed position.
-Slide the latch plate up the safety belt webbing when the safety belt is not in use.
-The latch plate should rest on the stitching on the safety belt, near the guide loop on the side wall.
+Slide the latch plate up the seat belt webbing when the seat belt is not in use.
+The latch plate should rest on the stitching on the seat belt, near the guide loop on the side wall.

-Always stow the safety belt slowly.
-If the safety belt webbing returns quickly to the stowed position, the retractor may lock and cannot be pulled out.
-If this happens, pull the safety belt straight out firmly to unlock the webbing, and then release it.
+Always stow the seat belt slowly.
+If the seat belt webbing returns quickly to the stowed position, the retractor may lock and cannot be pulled out.
+If this happens, pull the seat belt straight out firmly to unlock the webbing, and then release it.
 If the webbing is still locked in the retractor, see your dealer.

-Before a door is closed, be sure the safety belt is out of the way.
-If a door is slammed against a safety belt, damage can occur to both the safety belt and the vehicle.
+Before a door is closed, be sure the seat belt is out of the way.
+If a door is slammed against a seat belt, damage can occur to both the seat belt and the vehicle.

-Safety Belt Height Adjuster
+Seat Belt Height Adjuster

-The vehicle has a safety belt height adjuster for the driver and front outboard passenger positions.
+The vehicle has a seat belt height adjuster for the driver and front outboard passenger positions.

 Adjust the height so the shoulder portion of the belt is on the shoulder and not falling off of it.
 The belt should be close to, but not contacting, the neck.
-Improper shoulder belt height adjustment could reduce the effectiveness of the safety belt in a crash.
-See How to Wear Safety Belts Properly \$47.
+Improper shoulder belt height adjustment could reduce the effectiveness of the seat belt in a crash.
+See How to Wear Seat Belts Properly \Rightarrow 48.